Document Gallery - Part 3

 1897 Chicago City Directory: Michael J. Hamall (Possible)

-1897 Chicago city directory listing for "Hamall Michael J. bridgebuilder bds.
+1897 Chicago city directory - "Hamall Michael J. bridgebuilder bds.
 94 Sholto"

 What This Proves:

 A Michael J. Hamall was living at 94 Sholto Street in 1897 working as a bridgebuilder.
-The 94 Sholto address connection to Kate Hamall (Owen's widow) suggests possible family relationship.
-However, without documentation connecting this Michael J. Hamall to the Michael baptized in Montreal in 1851, positive identification remains speculative.
-The 36-year gap between 1861 and 1897 is too large to bridge without additional evidence.
+Kate Hamall (Owen's widow) is also listed in this directory.
+The address connection suggests possible family relationship, but positive identification remains speculative without additional documentation bridging the 36-year gap between 1861 and 1897.
+This was the year before Owen's death in 1898.

 Mary Ann Hamall - Baptism Record (1853)